Conjunction for Class 8

 The common coordinating conjunctions are "and," "but," "or," "nor," "for," "so" and "yet."

-→ Not only did she complete the project on time, but also she exceeded all expectations.
+→ Not only did Shelly complete the project on time, but also she exceeded her boss's expectations.

-→ He is both a talented musician and an exceptional athlete.
+→ Jack is a talented pianist and exceptional cricketer as well.

 → The team worked diligently yet failed to achieve the desired results.